SamBurgess93/GamerHub/README.md

 **As a first time user, I want to:**

 1. Easily understand the main purpose of the website.
-2. Navigate through the site with ease
+2. Navigate through the site with ease.
+3. See all game reviews.
-3. Be able to register and create my own account.
+4. Be able to register and create my own account.

 **As a frequent user, I want to:**
 1. To search for specific games
 2. Login to my own account.
+3. Add a game.
-3. Add a game review.
+4. Add a game review.
+5. Edit/delete a game I entered previously.
-4. Edit a game review that I had made previously.
+6. Edit/delete a game review that I had made previously.
-5. Delete a game review.
-6. Logout from my own profile.
+7. Logout from my own profile.

-**As a frequent admin user, I want to:**
+**As an admin user, I want to:**
-1. Be able to see all the games.
-2. Be able to see all the reviews.
-3. Be able to see all the users.
-4. Be able to create new genres.
+1. Be able to create new genres and also edit and delete them.
-5. Be able to edit all the genres.
-6. Be able to delete all the genres.
-7.

 ### Development Planes